 Understanding everyone’s strengths and investing appropriately (and individually) in everyone’s growth can lead to higher engagement across the board.
 Know each person’s distinctive strengths, and equip your leaders and managers to invest in people’s career development.

 Invest in everyone, but make bigger investments in your high-performance, high-potential people.
 These are the people who will achieve the greatest gains for whatever you invest in their growth.
-Send these people to leadership development programs.
-Give these people coaches and mentors.
-Make them your priority.
-They are your future.

 Step 3: Repeat